nherbaut/squid-docker-cache-https/README.md

 build the container, create the self-signed certificates (mounted in `squid-certs/*`), initialize squid cache (mounted in `squid-cache/*`), and run the container, exposing port 3128 to the localhost.

 The self-signed root autority to add to your browser is `myCA.der`, copied at the root of the repo.

+## Configuration

+Modify variables at the top of the makefile to customize cert or image name.